News and What’s on at NYCH

 Pensioners, Health care Card Holders, Refugees and Asylum Seekers, Aboriginal and Torres Strait Islanders, Homeless, Veterans Affairs, students and dependent children under the age of 18.

-Why is NYCH introducing a fee / co payment for medical services?
+Why did NYCH introduce a co-payment fee for medical services?

 The Medical Benefits Schedule has not kept pace with increasing costs over the years, and recent reductions in other sources of funding have caused us to think about ways in which we can generate additional income without impacting significantly on people who cannot afford to pay.
 Fees are already charged for a range of other NYCH services, (Physiotherapy, Podiatry etc) and this change will bring the Medical Practice into line with other services.